davidmalawey/openLab/home.md

 * NG - no good, a condition equivalent to "needs improvement" and convenient for charts, from Toyota
 * eval - evaluation, the parts of design that relate to testing, measuring, and development of targets.  eval can be part of a research stage in a project and also part of the development stage.
 * PRL - project readiness level, a rating system similar to NASA's TRL (technology-readiness-levels) term we are beginning to use for describing a prototype by establishing an expected type of outcome.
-* janky - having crude and poorly planned characteristics; opposite of precise and well-planned.
-Unfortunately this term has etymological relations to jenkem, a recreational drug produced in some regions with crude and unsanitary methods.
 * p2p - peer to peer.  a term for communications between devices as opposed to broadcast from one source to many listeners.
 * edge device - a communicating wireless device on the edge of a network, such as a mobile phone or a wireless MCU.
 The term edge refers to a network diagram, where the center of the network is the cloud, with servers and heavy computing systems.
 * multidisciplinary engineering - engineering topics or scope of work consisting of multiple disciplines of the traditional breakdown.
 Typically the scope of Mechanical, Electrical, and Software engineering covers the full spectrum in multidisciplinary projects.